OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Instant_Messaging.md

 Those group peers can be contacted using the messaging feature.

  **Show online status:** This setting enables the display of the users online status for group peers and online users.
-When disabled a chat icon appears instead of the status icon.
+When disabled, a chat icon appears instead of the status icon.
+Users then do not know whether their message message can be sent immediately.

 More information about the usage of the Instant-Messaging module can be found
 here: [Chat](../../manual_user/basic_concepts/Chat.md)